Hnasar/hnasar.github.com/git/git-presentation.md

 > * GitHub "Forking" is something GitHub invented (not a part of git)

 * GitHub "Forking" is a way to copy a remote git repo from one GitHub user to another.
 * "fork" typically means taking an existing project, and developing it in a new direction.
-This is what happened when LibreOffice forked from OpenOffice and Ubuntu from Debian.
+This is what happened when Ubuntu forked from Debian.
+We say Debian is the upstream.

 ~~~~~~~~~~~~~~~~~~~
      remote          remote